neondatabase/website/content/docs/community/contribution-guide.md

 - "Run the `neonctl projects list` command."

-- "Execute 'git clone' to clone a Git repository..."
+- "Execute `git clone` to clone a Git repository..."

 - 'git clone' is a command that should be in lowercase, whereas Git is the product and should have a capital G.